 Three steps in a copywriting project timeline that nonprofit communicators often miss

-Because of the structure and nature of their organizations, most nonprofit communicators I work with need to build a certain amount into any project for consultation and internal checks-and-balances.
+Because of the structure and nature of their organizations, most nonprofit communicators I work with need to build a certain amount of time into any project for consultation and internal checks-and-balances.
 This means that even if someone else is doing the writing, you need to allocate time in your copywriting project timeline for project management and input.

 Whether you’re assigning a writing project in-house or to an external writer, here are the three steps in the project plan you might be missing.

 As your writer, the first thing I’ll need from you is a project kick-off call.
 During this briefing, we’re going to get into the details of your project brief, such as objectives, audiences, key messages and calls to action.
 This is usually a one-on-one call, though sometimes you’ll want to bring in subject matter experts or other team members.
 To work around busy schedules, we usually need a few days to get the kickoff call on the calendar – and then conduct it.
 I’ve encountered more than one client who initially wants their copy completed within a week, but it then takes more than a week just to fit in the briefing call!

 Next, you’ll need to organize background materials.
 Sometimes my clients start are completely prepared with all of the background information I’ll need.
 But more often, additional items come up during the briefing (belief builders and keywords are common examples).
 Depending on who you need to speak with internally, getting this additional information can take a few days – or more.